 As I checked my sources for office supplies, I realized that replacing my office chair mat was to be a larger hit to the budget than I could afford.
-Reviews for many of the products were not encouraging, and higher quality mats commanded even steeper price tags.
+Reviews for many of the products were not encouraging, and higher quality mats sported even steeper price tags.

 - Must enable the movement of the desk chair.

 - Must lie flat and not create a trip hazard.